groue/GRMustache/guides/flavors.md

     // Use Handlebars flavor (the default)
     [GRMustache setDefaultTemplateOptions:GRMustacheTemplateOptionNone];

-Despite the fact that GRMustache defaults to Handlebars flavor, we encourage you writing your templates in genuine Mustache.

 ### Per-template flavor

-Your application can process templates of different flavors:
+Your application may have to process templates of different flavors.

 All GRMustache methods that are involved in template parsing have sister methods that take options as an argument.